bobertlo/gmars/README.md

 ## Running

+Currently only two warrior matches are supported.
 The simulator setting arguments are specified the same for the GUI and CLI simulators:

 ```